Guided Trips

 Oman

-I first visited Oman in November 2018, and have now visited this amazing country in the Middle East a total of seven times, leading six different tours to the end of 2024.
+I first visited Oman in November 2018, and have now visited this amazing country in the Middle East a total of eight times, leading eight different tours to the end of 2025 (with an additional two holidays with my partner Lisa).
 The scenery, culture and bird life is varied and spectacular.
-I usually lead 12-13 night trips in late October to December, using variations of a classic route that takes in the best birding Oman has to offer.
-Trips can produce over 200 species including a number of very special birds.
+I usually lead 12-13 night trips in November and December, using a classic route that takes in the best birding Oman has to offer.
+Trips can produce over 220 species, including a number of very special birds.
+In recent years I have led tours for Wise Birding Holidays, run by my good friend Chris Townend.
 Bespoke trips can be put together on request.

-Trips usually start in northern Oman, which is dominated by the Hajar Mountains in the north where Jebel Shams tops out at an impressive 3,009m.
-The birds of the north have an Indian Subcontinent feel, with species such as Indian Roller, Indian Pond Heron, Purple Sunbird and Red-wattled Lapwing.
-One of the target species in the north is the recently discovered Omani Owl, which inhabits remote wadis in the Hajar Mountains and is extremely difficult to hear, let alone see.
-After 5 trips with no sightings, we have now seen Omani Owl on 3 consecutive trips!
+The classic birding tour of Oman usually start in the capital Muscat and run north to south, with a short flight back to Muscat from Salalah in the south.
+Northern Oman is dominated by the coast and the Al Hajar Mountains where Jebel Shams tops out at an impressive 3,009m.
+The birds of the north have an Indian Sub-continent feel, with species such as Indian Roller, Indian Pond Heron, Purple Sunbird and Red-wattled Lapwing.
+Birds of the Al Hajar include Hume’s Wheatear, Red-tailed Wheatear, Plain Leaf Warbler, Lappet-faced Vulture, Fulvous Babbler, Streaked Scrub Warbler and, rarely, Eversmann’s Redstart.
+The most wanted bird in the north is the recently discovered Omani Owl, which inhabits remote, steep-sided, wadis in the Al Hajar and is extremely difficult to see.
+However, I have successfully seen it three times, so there is always hope!

 The journey south to Salalah through the desert clips the southern edge of the Empty Quarter, a desert that covers almost a third of the Arabian Peninusla and covers some 650,000 square kilometres.
 Along the way there are several desert oases that can be magnets for migrant birds.
 Anything can and does turn up, so anticipation is always high.
-Migrants that have been encountered here have included Hume’s Warbler, Masked Shrike, Blue-cheeked Bee-eater and Red-breasted Flycatcher.
+Migrants and vagrants that have been encountered in the desert area have included Oriental Turtle Dove, Sykes’s Nightjar, Hume’s Warbler, Masked Shrike, and White-breasted Waterhen.
+This is also the best place to come across Spotted Sandgrouse on the trip.
+The desert farms north of Thumrait usually hold a small flock of the critically endangered Sociable Lapwing, and a few hours spent in this area provides very exciting birding.

 Salalah is the base for around five days of our trip, and the area abounds with fantastic landscapes and birds including those from Africa that reach the northern edge of their range.
-There are too many species to list, but top targets include Grey Hypocolius, Nile Valley Sunbird, Yemen Serin, Arabian Scops Owl, Desert Owl and the much sought after (and difficult to see) Arabian Golden-winged Grosbeak.
+There are too many species to list, but top targets include Yemen Serin, Arabian Scops Owl, Verreaux’s Eagle, Desert Owl and the much sought after (and difficult to see) Arabian Golden-winged Grosbeak.
+A handful of rarities usually show up, and have included Black Heron, Watercock, Small Pratincole and Caspian Plover.

 Whilst in the south we take a pelagic trip from Mirbat, not venturing far from land, with target birds including Jouanin’s Petrel, Persian Shearwater, Flesh-footed Shearwater, and Masked Booby.
-Cetaceans are also a distinct possibility and have included incredible encounters with Sperm Whale in the past.
+Cetaceans are also a distinct possibility and have included an incredible encounter with Sperm Whales.

-A comprehensive report from my 2022 trip can be found on the Cloudbirders website: https://www.cloudbirders.com/tripreport
+A comprehensive report from my private 2022 trip can be found on the Cloudbirders website: https://www.cloudbirders.com/tripreport

 You can view a bird list from the 2022 trip, with photographs, on eBird here: https://ebird.org/tripreport/81694